luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 *INFO/DPR* ..
 Deprecated in favor of INFO/AD;
         Number of high-quality bases for each observed allele (Number=R,Type=Integer)

+ Further columns from 10 onwards represent samples.
+A VCF file may contain any number of sample columns, thousands even and can be thought of as a single database that represents all variations in all samples.

  ## Variant Calling Pipeline

 With multiple samples variant call you can either: